nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 then you can use the type `WheelSpeeds` there.

 To use an XML array type *A* in another XML definition *D*, enclose the name of the file that defines *A* in an XML tag `import_array_type`.
-As an example, you can define a Serializable type `ACSTelemetry` as follows:
+As an example, you can revise the definition of the Serializable type `ACSTelemetry` as follows:

 ```xml
 <serializable name="ACSTelemetry">